 - 1. Students must have submitted a complete application to the Nursing and Allied Health Department and NFC Office of Admissions. - 2.
 Students must have submitted transcripts from all colleges attended. - 3.
 Students must be in good academic and financial standing with NFC or transfer institution. - 4.
 Students must have an unencumbered Registered Nursing License from the State of Florida or Multistate Nurse Licensure Compact (eNLC). - 5.
-Students meeting the above criteria are selected based on writing skill presented in letter of interest included in the application packet, professional letter of recommendation, transcript evaluation for consistency/equivalency with general education requirements, and transcript evaluation for Associate in Science-Registered Nurse Degree. - 6.
-Applicants may be interviewed by a selection committee after all application requirements have been met. - 7.
-Preference will be given to NFC graduates when all other qualifications are equal. - 8.
-Provisional acceptance may be awarded for applicants lacking six (6) credit hours of general education or elective coursework.
+5. Students meeting the above criteria should submit a personal letter of interest included in the application packet, as well as a professional letter of recommendation from their current employer. - 6.
+Preference will be given to NFC graduates when all other qualifications are equal.